Text-Mining/Persian-Sentiment-Resources/README.md

 # Awesome Persian Sentiment Analysis Resources
-[Text-Mining FarsiYar Group](https://text-mining.ir) try to collect best resources for opinion mining in the Persian language.
+[FarsiYar Text-Mining Group](https://text-mining.ir) try to collect best resources for opinion mining in the Persian language.

 Please participate in its development.